nathancolgate/corps-of-engineers-pool-report/README.md

 > Source: _USGS Groundwater levels for the Nation_ at the Douglas County, Kansas site [http://nwis.waterdata.usgs.gov/usa/nwis/gwlevels/?site_no=385841095124901](http://nwis.waterdata.usgs.gov/usa/nwis/gwlevels/?site_no=385841095124901)

+## Analysis and Evaluation

+This analysis and evaluation was performed to determine a) underseepage of existing levee through pervious substrata, b) uplift pressure or structure load comparison at proposed structure footings, and c) excavation methodology and modifications or preparation if required.
+The analyses were performed in general accordance with the United States Army Corps of Engineers (USACE) guidance document for work proposed near or within the critical area of federally constructed flood control projects.

+> Source: _USGS Groundwater levels for the Nation_ at the Douglas County, Kansas site [http://www.nwk.usace.army.mil/Portals/29/docs/construction/underseepage1.pdf](http://www.nwk.usace.army.mil/Portals/29/docs/construction/underseepage1.pdf)

+> Source: _USGS Groundwater levels for the Nation_ at the Douglas County, Kansas site [http://www.nwk.usace.army.mil/Portals/29/docs/construction/uplift.pdf](http://www.nwk.usace.army.mil/Portals/29/docs/construction/uplift.pdf)

+Due to outline limits of excavations, analyses or evaluations of the existing levee are outside the scope of this report.
+No slope stability analyses were performed for the temporary excavations.
+The responsibility for excavation safety and stability of temporary construction slopes lie solely with the contractor and thus should follow the OSHA regulations given in 29 CFR Part  1926.650-652 Subpart P and any other local, state, and federal regulations for construction safety.

+Underseepage Analyses: Underseepage calculations to determine hydraulic grade line through the foundation strata were performed using geotechnical parameters established from the assumed soil and groundwater characteristics.
+The hydraulic grade line through the existing levee is not part of this analysis.
+Table 1 shows the elevations and distances used for underseepage analysis.

 ## Table 1: Hydraulic Gradient

 | Description                                                                                                                                | Symbol | Value    | UOM      | Source                                                            |